-Technology and media businesses operate in an environment of phenomenal change and you need to be confident that your legal team moves just as quickly and understands the pressures of your rapidly evolving industry.
+Technology and innovation businesses operate in an environment of phenomenal change and you need to be confident that your legal team moves just as quickly and understands the pressures of your rapidly evolving industry.
 From the rise of drone law, through to the implementation of blockchain technology, we have a team for you.

 Whether you are starting up or planning your exit, we’ll guide you through the legal documentation and issues that you may come across in all stages of your business, highlighting the opportunities and helping you avoid the pitfalls.

 You may be looking to take in outside investors, put in place a shareholders agreement, protect or license your intellectual property or technology or resolve a dispute.
 Our clients tell us that our sector expertise helps us to “produce compelling arguments and exceptional results”.

 Equally, we can assist with employment policies, help you to avoid disputes and advise on immigration and workplace visas, to help you attract and retain the very best talent – and safeguard the IP developed within your business.
 We are also aware of the changing trends in real estate, reflected by the fast changing requirements of the sector.

 We have a proven background in the TMT sector

 We have a genuine interest in the technology, media and creative sectors which allows us to get to grips with the nature, model and spirit of your business.
 This makes us the ideal choice for a wide variety of clients in the digital sector including software businesses, technology companies, publishers, advertising agencies, music businesses and IP rich businesses.

 Helping our clients: Roald Dahl Estate